nextgis/docs_ngweb/source/extension.rst

 7. MapServer - added support for MapServer map renderer.

-8. Log - added support for writing of various messages to a log.
+8. Logging - added support for writing of various messages to a log.

 9. Mobile debug - added support for recieving and categorizing debug information from NextGIS Mobile SDK.

+10. Data editing - ability to edit geometries right in the browser.

+11. Vector tiles - support for MVT and associated styles.

 Adding a new extension
 ----------------------